Phoenix Area Day Trips: Apache Trail, Mogollon Rim, Tonto Natural Bridge, Desert Belle cruise, Boyce Thompson Arbortem, and Kartchner Caverns

 2. Payson and the Mogollon Rim

 Payson is approximately 80 miles from central Phoenix.
 It is a pretty drive on highway 89.
-The landscape changes as you slowly climb to 5000 feet.
-Payson is on the western edge of the Mogollon Rim, a giant, slanting escarpment with high limestone and sandstone cliffs.
-Turn onto highway 260 just north of Payson and drive through ponderosa pine country.
+Saguaros and other cacti give way to evergreens and oak trees as you slowly climb to 5,000 feet.
+Payson is a modern town with art galleries and antique stores on Historic Main Store.
+Payson sits on the western edge of the Mogollon Rim and is also known as the gateway to Arizona’s high country.

 3. Tonto Natural Bridge State Park

 Tonto Natural Bridge State Park is tucked in a valley surrounded by pine forest between Payson and Pine.
 It is believed to be the largest natural travertine bridge in the world.
-Travetine is a form of dissolved limestone created by spring water tumbling over rock.
-Visitors can stand on top of Tonto Natural Bridge or hike below on one of the trails.
+Travertine is a form of dissolved limestone created by spring water tumbling over rock.

 4. Desert Belle Cruise on Saguaro Lake